AnthonySandhar-Cruz/cli-calorie-tracker/README.md

 Set-Alias cal Run-Calories
 ```

+Add this to your Powershell profile by using the command ```notepad $PROFILE``` from Powershell.
+Replace 'notepad' with the text editor of your choice.

 Type ```h``` or ```help``` to see a list of available commands.
 The output of this is shown below:

   - init/clear: Clears the contents of the calories file.
 Use this at the start of each day.